HCScorp/soa/deployment/README.md

 Containers are isolated from each others.
 Accessing `localhost` refers to the local system deployed inside the container.
 Inside a composition, Docker deploys each container with a network name equals to the container name.
 Thus, for a container to refer to another container `my-awesome-container`, one needs to use this logical name.

-For example, the `registry` service refers to the MongoDB instance hosted in the `database` container using this logical name when connecting to the database.
+For example, the `registry` approver.service refers to the MongoDB instance hosted in the `database` container using this logical name when connecting to the database.

 ```
 private static MongoCollection getCitizens() {